Sma1lhouse/DepCL/README.md

 <div align="center">
-  This is a PyTorch implementation of DepC.
+  This is a PyTorch implementation of DepCL.
 </div>

 ## Introduction